Fallsburg, New York: Geography

 The eastern town line is the border of Ulster County.
 Fallsburg is bordered to the southeast by the town of Mamakating, to the south by the town of Thompson, to the west by the town of Liberty, to the north by the town of Neversink, and to the east by the town of Wawarsing.

 The town has many small lakes, ponds, wooded areas, and former dairy farms.
+It is also by the Catskill Mountains.

 Major bodies of water in the town include Loch Sheldrake (also known as Sheldrake Pond), Echo Lake, Evans Lake, Morningside Lake, Pleasure Lake, East Pond, and the Neversink River.

 According to the United States Census Bureau, the town has a total area of 79.0 sqmi, of which 77.6 sqmi are land and 1.4 sqmi (1.73%) are water.